 Kazakhstan says businesses have to store the personal data of their citizens inside the country - no exceptions.
 But not all types of data fall under this umbrella, so it's important to know the nitty-gritty details.

-Malaysia's Personal Data Protection Act lays out how personal data should be handled.
+Malaysia's Personal Data Protection Act and Indonesia's PDP lays out how personal data should be handled.
 It doesn't outright enforce data localization, but businesses better make sure data's protected when it's transferred outside the country.

 India's still figuring out its approach to data localization.
 They've got some rules in place, like requiring data localization on notification, but they don’t have a hard and fast rule for all businesses.
 It is worth noting that financial data has to be stored locally, but other kinds of data might have more wiggle room.

 South Korea probably has the one of the strictest data protection laws in Asia.
 While they don't demand strict data localization, there are tight rules about sending personal data outside the country.
 Businesses need to get the green light before making those kinds of transfers.

 Argentina really focuses on protecting individuals' rights when it comes to their information.
 Companies there have some wiggle room, but they need to be really careful when they're moving data internationally.

 Brazil's General Data Protection Law (LGPD) is similar to the EU's GDPR.
 It tells businesses how they're allowed to use and process the personal info they collect.
 They don't have to keep all the data inside Brazil, but they need to get clear permission and have good data security.

 In Colombia, there are some rules about international data transfer.
 Companies can send data to other countries, but only if the person says it is okay and the country they are sending it to also has good laws about protecting data.

 Peru's main focus is on the rights of the person to whom the data belongs.
 Businesses can transfer information internationally, but only to places that protect data as much as Peru does or better.